paultrigcode/DRO-Home-Task/Readme.md

-Import The Insomia APi collcetion and Check The Insomnia DOC to see the list of available endpoints and how to use them
+Import The Insomia APi collection to see the list of available endpoints and how to use them.
+The insomnia json collection can be found in the repo base directory where manage.py file is.
  #  The following API endpoints have been defined and can be tested on postman or insomnia as follows
  1)POST : http://127.0.0.1:8000/api/token/ (Authentication)
  2) POST: http://127.0.0.1:8000/womens-health/api/create-cycles/